 Team Folders are folders that allow the users under a Tenant to collaborate on files or documents.
 A Tenant is a simply an organizational unit within CentreStack that can be used to represent a Company or a Group of users.

 Users in CentreStack can be created from scratch using CentreStack's web portal.
 Such users are referred to as Native Users.
 Users can also be imported from Active Directory and are referred to as AD Users (if the Active Directory is local) or Proxy AD Users (if the Active Directory resides outside of the domain).
 For simplification, both imported Active Directory users or Proxied AD users are referred to as AD users in the flowchart below.

 CentreStack goes through several access checks before granting a user access to a Team Folder.
 This process varies depending on your particular server setup, type of storage, etc. The Collaborators is a simple check for access or no access.
 Thus, if the Collaborators tab is empty, nobody will be able to access the folder.

 Read, Write, List, Update, and Share permissions are defined under the Team Folder's Folder Permissions tab.
 Unlike the Collaborators tab, if this tab is empty, all the Collaborators will be granted full-access.
-However, if you define at least one person or group here, then the permissions will be exclusive in nature.
+However, if you define at least one entity (users, groups, or organizational units) here, then the permissions will be exclusive in nature.
 In other words, ONLY the entities present in the Folder Permissions tab will have access.
 If an entity is included indirectly to the Collaborators and Folder Permissions via a group or organizational unit, it is also possible to explicitly assign a Deny permission to the entity.
 To do so, simply click on the green plus sign in front of the entity name to turn it into a red minus sign.

 This flowchart may help you to understand how the process works and to diagnose/troubleshoot access problems related to permissions on Team Folders.
 Click on the image to enlarge it in a new browser window.